-Dr Maarit Laaksonen is a Senior Lecturer in Data Science at the School of Mathematics and Statistics.
-She is a biostatistician with 15 years international experience in the field of epidemiology and public health.
-Her main research focus is on the development of novel disease burden measures and their application to health data to inform priorities for reducing burden of disease.
-She currently holds a Cancer Institute NSW Career Development Fellowship and leads research evaluating the determinants of the future burden of cancer with the aim of improving cancer prevention, early detection and outcomes.
+I am an Associate Professor in Data Science at the School of Mathematics and Statistics.
+I am a biostatistician with 15 years international experience in the field of epidemiology and public health.
+My main research focus is on the development of novel disease burden measures and their application to health data to inform priorities for reducing burden of disease.
+I currently hold a Cancer Institute NSW Career Development Fellowship and lead research evaluating the determinants of the future burden of cancer with the aim of improving cancer prevention, early detection and outcomes.

-Dr Laaksonen has carried out research on several diseases, including cancer, type 2 diabetes, cardiovascular diseases, and mental health disorders, and a wide range of risk factors related to lifestyle, environment, and genes.
-At UNSW, she has developed expertise in the analysis of large linked primary and secondary health datasets aimed to inform prevention, treatment and costs of diseases.
+I have carried out research on several diseases, including cancer, type 2 diabetes, cardiovascular diseases, and mental health disorders, and a wide range of risk factors related to lifestyle, environment, and genes.
+At UNSW, I have developed expertise in the analysis of large linked primary and secondary health datasets aimed to inform prevention, treatment and costs of diseases.